Reviving the Rocketdyne F1 Engine

 This workhorse engine played a critical role in propelling NASA’s missions forward, serving as the backbone of the first stage of each Saturn V.

-The might of the F-1 engines was harnessed by the Apollo program, which used them to launch men to the moon, cementing the engine’s place in history.
+The Apollo program harnessed the F-1 engines’ might, using them to launch men to the moon, cementing the engine’s place in history.

 Interested in the potential of 3D printing technology in space exploration?
 Check out our detailed article on whether NASA could 3D print an F-1 engine to gain insights into this fascinating topic.